A rapid low-background assay of $^{210}$Pb in archaeological lead: Optimization of the experimental parameters

 The $\alpha$ and $\beta$ samples were repeatedly measured using different PSA parameter values.
 For each measurement, the fraction of misidentified particles was evaluated.
-The intersection point of the two misidentification curves defines the optimal PSA value for the sample, as shown in Fig.~\ref{PSA}.
+The optimal PSA value is, in principle, obtained by minimizing the total fraction of misidentified events.
+However, this condition may introduce slight asymmetries in $\alpha$ and $\beta$ identification.
+Since the most stringent limit is derived from the measurement of the $^{210}$Po $\alpha$ decay, a more conservative criterion that reduces the $\beta$ leakage into the $\alpha$ spectrum has been adopted.
+For this reason, the intersection point of the two misidentification curves is adopted as the optimal PSA value for the sample, as shown in Fig.~\ref{PSA}.